Grey-fronted Green Pigeon is one of many Indian endemics we’ll see on the tour. Photo: Paul Holt

 Compared with the north, southern India has been relatively poorly explored by visiting birdwatchers, a fact that is all the more surprising considering the high number of species that are either endemic to peninsular India or shared only with neighbouring Sri Lanka.
 Southern India is strikingly different from the north in so many ways - life is seemingly more relaxed and a good deal more genteel.
 The south’s magnificent coastline is caressed by balmy tropical winds and nurtured by monsoon rains.
 On this tour we’ll visit some of southern India’s startlingly rich nature reserves and spectacular resorts in search of the region’s special avifauna.
 We’ll spend time in India’s three southernmost states, Karnataka, Tamil Nadu, and Kerala.
 We’ll birdwatch near tea plantations in the Western Ghats and Nilgiri mountains, and we’ll study waders on the Coromandel coast, and hunt for endemics in several of the region’s best national parks.

-New in 2019: We are offering a pre-tour option to join our short tour India: Forest Owlet in Maharastra to search for this recently rediscovered bird.
+New in 2021: We are offering a pre-tour option to join our short trip India: Forest Owlet in Maharastra to search for this recently rediscovered bird.

 Day 1: The tour starts in Kochi, the capital of mystical Kerala, early this morning.
 Once everyone has gathered together we’ll drive up to Ooty (short for Ootacamund).
 Perched at 7,250 feet in the towering Nilgiris, Ooty is south India’s premier hill station and a retreat from the oppressive summer heat of the plains.
 It’s also a modern bustling city with a distinctly faded colonial charm.
 Although this is largely a travel day, our route will take us through a patchwork of agricultural fields, wetlands, and arid waste grounds, where we’ll make several stops to search for our first south Indian specialities.
 Night in Ooty.